Stadium Info and Policies

 • *Small umbrellas

-*Cameras, hand-held radios, and small umbrellas are allowed as long as they do not compromise the view or experience of others.
+*Cameras, hand-held radios, and collapsible umbrellas are allowed as long as they do not compromise the view or experience of others.
 Permitted items above, including diapers, wipes, and other supplies for babies and small children, should be placed in an approved clear bag.

 Weapons of any kind are prohibited on campus.